--------------

 Second, Peter was referring to the prophecies, not to defend them against his experiences, but to confirm them because of his experience.
 When Peter saw the transfigured Christ it pointed his mind back to those prophecies.
 And his testimony of the transfigured Christ is what made the prophetic word more sure.
 This is because Jesus fulfilled all the OT prophecies.

-The writer of Hebrews similarly appeals to eyewitness accounts to establish the veracity of what he is writing:
+The writer of Hebrews similarly appeals to eyewitness accounts to establish the veracity of what he was writing:

 He.
 2:3 how shall we escape if we ignore such a great salvation?
 This salvation, which was first announced by the Lord, was confirmed to us by those who heard him.